Wai30Yan/personal-blog/content/blogs/exif-metadata/index.md

     src="terminal.png"
     alt="terminal"
     default=true
-    caption="Notice the current directory is \'Desktop/WaiYan\'"
+    caption="Notice the command was executed in the folder where the photo is stored"
     >}}

 ### The output of the `exiftool` command